Winter is Coming: How to Get You and Your RV Ready For the Cold Weather

 Stick with Powered Campsites

 You might be able to get away without the need for power/electricity during the warmer months of the camping season, but when temperatures begin to drop, it's better to play it safe.
 Always book a powered campsite when you're booking during the chilly months of autumn or beyond.
-This will ensure that you're able to power your RV's furnace, propane heater, or other source of warmth during your stay.
+This will ensure that you're able to power your RV's furnace.

 Load Up on the Blankets